satya19977/Event_Driven_Architecture/README.md

+# **I have completed the project but in the process of uploading and editing the screen shots.
+Please refer to the  PPT named Event_Driven_Arch.pptx  to view the  entire architecture.
+Thank you.**

 # Event_Driven_Architecture
 Resources Used - Event Bridge, SQS, SNS , Cloud Watch, Cloud Formation, SAM, Lambda
+---

 # Architecture